garettB/TELUS_IoT_Getting_Started/README.md

 1. Run the command:
   * ```mbed compile -m NUCLEO_L496ZG -t GCC_ARM --profile toolchain_debug.json```
     * *You may need to prepend the command with `python -m` on Windows or use `sudo` on Mac*
 1. If all goes well, you will see the mbed compiler start creating your new bin file.
-When it is complete, the file can be found in ./BUILD/NUCLEO_L496ZG/GCC_ARM/azure-iot-mbed-client.bin
+When it is complete, the file can be found here, relative to the `azure-iot-mbed-client` directory you should still be in: `BUILD/NUCLEO_L496ZG/GCC_ARM/azure-iot-mbed-client.bin`
 1. Drag the created binary over to the NODE_L496ZG drive, this will load the new client software and reboot your IoT board

 Once your board reboots it will immediately attempt to connect to the network, read sensor data and send that data to your IoT Hub.